- Medication type: Antihistamine

 Chlorpheniramine Storage Instructions

-Chlorpheniramine tablets and syrup should be stored at room temperature.
+Chlorpheniramine tablets, syrup, flavored chews, and capsules should be stored at room temperature.
 They do not require refrigeration.